baloise/open-x-day/docs/index.md

 The rooms are already reserved.
 You do not have to worry about that.

 ## Who can I contact if I have any questions?
-In general you can contact all SMs of the ITCH Scrum Master Team.
+In general you can contact all ScumMasters.

 ## Do I have to participate the whole day?
 No, you only take part in the sessions that interest you.